FirebaseExtended/firebase-queue/README.md

 node my_queue_worker.js
 ```

-Multiple queue workers can be initialized on multiple machines and Firebase-Queue will ensure that only one worker is processing a single queue item at a time.
+Multiple queue workers can be initialized on multiple machines and Firebase-Queue will ensure that only one worker is processing a single queue task at a time.

 #### Queue Worker Options (Optional)